ahs8w/ahs8w.github.io/index.md

 Independent ML researcher using deep learning to solve interesting problems and casually explore to what extent Artificial Neural Nets can proxy human understanding.

 Recently completed a project at the intersection of Computer Vision and Natural Language Processing.
-See the Transcribr post below to learn more about it and be sure to check out the [app](http://transcribr.onrender.com) to see it working in real time.
+See the Transcribr post below to learn more about it and be sure to check out the [app](http://transcribr.net) to test it out in real time.

 Recovering web developer who at one time liked to build Rails applications with React UIs sprinkled on top.